Mark Lamont

-Mark Lamont (born 4 February 1993) is a Scottish footballer who last played for Dumbarton.
+Mark Lamont (born 4 February 1993) is a Scottish former footballer.
 He previously played for St Mirren, Dumbarton, Petershill, Stirling Albion, East Fife and Stranraer.
 Lamont, who is a midfielder, has also played for his country at youth international level.

 Career

 St Mirren

 Lamont who was born in Paisley, Scotland started his career as part of St Mirren's under-19 squad.
 He made senior debut on 26 February 2011 as a substitute for Craig Dargo in 2–0 defeat against Kilmarnock in a Scottish Premier League fixture.
 Soon after his debut he was selected for a Scotland Under-19 squad.
 Lamont was sent on loan to Dumbarton on the opening day of 2012 winter transfer window to gain more first team experience following an ankle injury he had sustained from the previous season.
 Having returned from his loan spell with Dumbarton he signed a new contract with St Mirren keeping him at the club until January 2013, before being loaned out again.
 He returned from his loan on 3 January 2013 and was subsequently released by his parent club.